JoshuaGlaZ/InformaticsClubs/README.md

 ## Overview

 The **Informatics eSport Club Management System** is a full-stack web application developed for managing an eSport club named Informatics.
-This project serves as the capstone for the Full-Stack Programming course (1604C051) and integrates multiple technologies and competencies to create a comprehensive system for managing club members, teams, games, events, and achievements.
+This project serves as the capstone for the Full-Stack Programming course and achieves comprehensive system for managing club members, teams, games, events, and achievements.

 ## Features